11x-dev/avatar-name-enhancement-11xdev/README.md

 The code you'll want to modify is in: src/views/CharacterSelection/CharacterSelection.tsx

-On the frontend, you'll want to navigate to this page: http://localhost:18888/character-selection
+In your browser, you'll want to navigate to this page: http://localhost:18888/character-selection

 This was a real bug from a real production codebase!
 Feel free to use any resources you want on this coding challenge, have fun!